 Like other parish council's the measures required to manage the virus have impacted all areas of their community.
 As a council, we are established under law and have regulations on how we run, report on our activities and have responsibilities.
 Much of this goes back to, or is based on the formation of parish councils in 1894!

-Our buildings at the Brimp (Youth Centre) and Cross Park Pavilion are re-opening during July 2021.
+Our buildings at the Brimp (Youth Centre) and Cross Park Pavilion have now re-opened.

 The Brimp has been in action for a number of Allhallows School End of Term discos and the School Leavers Prom and the Youth Club is thriving.
 Bookings at Cross Park are also increasing.